healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 *   Usability (25%) - **9.0**/undefined

-At 16 inches and 10.5 quarts, the Elite Gourmet Non-Stick Electric Skillet EG-6203# has the largest and deepest pan in our line-up, capable of frying chicken for 6 to 8 people.
-But that’s not all there is to our designated best deep pick.
+The Elite Gourmet Non-Stick Electric Skillet EG-6203# measures 16 inches across and holds up to 10.5 quarts.
+It’s the largest and deepest pan in our line-up capable of frying up chicken for 6 to 8 people.

-The marble-coated raised honeycomb pan is both aesthetic and practical while being easy to clean.
-It produced excellent cooking results with the fastest preheating times among our large electric skillets.
-These were enough reasons for us to look past its uneven heat distribution.
+We found the **marble-coated raised honeycomb** pan aesthetic, functional, and easy to clean.
+Pancakes cooked perfectly, while steaks were extra tender and juicy with a light crusting.
+Considering this, and the fastest preheating times of any large skillet, we let pass the somewhat uneven heat distribution.

-The thermostat has a trigger release which is a rare and appreciated touch making it easier to remove.
-If we’re trying to be nitpicking about such a high-quality pan, we thought this large skillet could use a detachable and foldable base for easier storage.
-But with the price of only **$58.70** (at the time of writing), we couldn’t ask for more.
+The **trigger release** on the thermostat was also much appreciated.
+For a large skillet, the base is neither detachable nor foldable, but at only **$58.70** (at the time of writing), we couldn’t ask for more.

 **Things We Like**

 *   Raised honeycomb pan
-*   Excellent cooking capacity
+*   Large capacity
 *   Fast heating speed
 *   Stable temperatures
-*   Durable marble non-stick coating
+*   Marble coating
 *   High build quality

 **Things We Don’t Like**

 *   Heat distribution

-We weren’t familiar with marble-coated, raised honeycomb pan of the Elite Gourmet Non-Stick Electric Skillet EG-6203# so we were excited to get down to business.
-During prenups, we didn’t expect much in terms of heating speed but that changed when we tried boiling some water.
-Also, cleaning up the fried eggs was surprisingly easier than we thought.
-Let’s see what else is in store!
+Elite Gourmet, by Maxi-Matic, is a US-based Chinese brand of more than 37 years standing.
+They manufacture a wide range of small kitchen appliances including toaster ovens, blenders, waffle makers, food dehydrators, deep fryers, steamers, and more.

-Elite Gourmet by Maxi-Matic is a US-based Chinese brand of small kitchen appliances operating for more than 37 years.
-Besides electric kettles, they also manufacture toaster ovens, blenders, waffle makers, food dehydrators, deep fryers, and steamers to name a few.
+Being unfamiliar with the marble-coated, raised honeycomb design of the Elite Gourmet Non-Stick Electric Skillet EG-6203#, we were doubly excited to get into the kitchen.
+During our ‘meet and greet’ we didn’t know what to expect.
+However,  fast-boiling water piqued our interest and fried eggs cleaned off the pan in no time.
+Join us and see what more this skillet has in store for you!

 Performance
 -----------